o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-mod-testing.md

+description: ' Test the &ALY; Message of the Day Cloud Gem sample level. '
+slug: cloud-canvas-cloud-gem-mod-testing
+title: Testing the Message of the Day Sample Level
+---
 # Testing the Message of the Day Sample Level<a name="cloud-canvas-cloud-gem-mod-testing"></a>

 A sample level for testing is located in the `\dev\CloudGemSamples\Levels\MsgOfTheDaySample` directory\.
 The **MsgOfTheDaySample** level contains a one\-button UI for retrieving and displaying successive messages of the day\.